TokeeDev/KwaziiMedia/README.md

 # Hi there, I'm Christian! 👋

 ## 🚀 About Me
-I'm a self-taught developer based in Florida, specializing in JavaScript, HTML, and CSS.
-My coding journey began in September 2023, and since then, I've been documenting my learning experiences and progress right here on GitHub.
+I'm a self-taught developer based in Pennsylvania, specializing in JavaScript, HTML, and CSS.
+My coding journey began in September 2023, and since then, I've been documenting my learning experiences and progress right here on GitHub and streaming every weekday on twitch while I learn.

 ## 🎯 What I'm Focusing On
 Currently, I'm deepening my understanding of JavaScript, HTML, and CSS.
 I'm also exploring other technologies and tools to broaden my skill set.